nearform/react-animation/README.md

 This package includes some pre-built animations along with their associated keyframes.
 As well as supplying the animation names to the above components, you can also apply these animations directly to your components:

 ```
-import { animations } from 'ui-animation-helpers'
+import { animations } from '@nearform/ui-animation-helpers'

 const style = {
   animation: animations.popIn